geerlingguy/youtube/Sponsors.md

 I still wish they made an official Pi case, though.
 It'd be amazing having their beautiful industrial design for a desktop Pi.

+## Framework

+For the Framework Desktop launch, I accepted four Framework Mainboards to build and test a local LLM cluster.
+I have also been in contact about testing some of their other products, upon viewer request.

 ## GeeekPi (DeskPi / 52Pi)

 > Type: Equipment for test/review